chrislusf/glow/README.md

   // run one or more agents on computers glow agent --dir . --max.executors=16 --memory=2048 --master="localhost:8930" --port 8931
 ```
+Glow Master and Glow Agent run very efficiently.
+They take about 6.5MB and 5.5MB memory respectively in my environments.
+I would recommend set up agents on any server you can find.
+You can tap into the computing power whenever you need to.

 ### Start the driver program
 To leap from one computer to clusters of computers, add this line to the import list: